Death Sword Reviews (Amiga)

 There are no reviews for the Amiga release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.

-|Gameplay||How well the game mechanics work (player controls, game action, interface, etc.)||3.7|
+|Gameplay||How well the game mechanics work and the game plays.||3.6|

-|Personal Slant||How much you personally like the game, regardless of other attributes||3.6|
+|Personal Slant||A personal rating of the game, regardless of other attributes||3.5|

-|Sound / Music||The quality of the sound effects and/or music composition||3.8|
+|Sound / Music||The quality of the sound effects and/or music composition||3.3|

 Critic ReviewsMobyRanks are listed below.
 You can read here for more information about MobyRank.

 La version Amiga est la plus belle, surtout pour les décors.
 Les combattants, quant à eux, auraient pu être améliorés graphiquement.
 Barbarian reste le meilleur des jeux de combat.

-Computer and Video Games (CVG)
+Computer and Video Games (CVG) (May, 1988)